alephcero/alephcero.github.io/README.md

 **Data Analyst**, *Analogías SRL*, April 2009 – August 2009

 Designed sample sized and data collection for candidate polls for the midterm election in 2009.
 Performed data process and analysis, visualization and wrote final reports.

+## Teaching
+**Python for Spatial Analysis**, *Tres de Febrero University (UNTREF) - Masters in Analysis and Generation of Statistical Information*, August 2018 - Present

+**Infrastructure, Transport and New Technologies**, *Torcuato Di Tella University (UTDT) - Master in Urban Economics*, March 2019 - Present

+**Spatial clustering Techniques with QGIS**, *Tres de Febrero University (UNTREF) - Masters in Analysis and Generation of Statistical Information*, February 2018 - February 2020

+**Data analysis and Transportation**, *San Martín National University (UNSAM) - Transportation Institute*, November 2020 - June 2021

+## Awards

+Argentine Presidential Fellowship in Science and Technology.
+To pursue a Master’s Degree in the U.S. in Science and Technology